dpw/weave/site/how-it-works.md

 increase in length of messages by prepending the full nonce, or the cost of generating a fresh random nonce for each message is not considered likely to cause problems.
-The random nonces are created by crypto library's rand module, which implements a cryptographically secure pseudorandom number generator.
+The random nonces are created by the go `crypto/rand` package, which implements a cryptographically secure pseudorandom number generator.

 #### UDP

-UDP connection carry captured traffic between peers.
+UDP connections carry captured traffic between peers.
 For a UDP packet sent between peers that are using crypto, the encapsulation looks as
 follows: